openSUSE/pytest-xmlcomp/README.rst

    (input and result), you compare only the result file against your XPath expressions.
    => Better rephrase it so it is clear what you mean

-- compares two XML files based on XPath expressions
+pytest-xmlcomp is a plugin for `pytest`, which takes a XML file and modifies it with a user-defined function in a hook.
-- XPath expressions can be retrieved from a JSON file
+Then it takes user-expected XPath expressions from a JSON file and checks if they are available in the modified XML file.

 Requirements